schneipp/dotfiles/README.md

 # dotfiles
-My Dotfiles / Scripts for i3 &amp; Polybar
+My Dotfiles..
+nvim tweaked for rust
+awesomewm, slightly tweaked
+i3 % & polybar setup
+and things i dont remember, but notice if they are missing